highlight your hair

 We care about you and your hair, and we want to make sure you understand that Light Works is not for everyone.
 Do not use Light Works if the following applies to your hair:

 - Fashion or “rainbow” colored highlights (silver, titanium, blue, peach, etc.)

-- Hair that has been treated with a chemical hair straightener, relaxer, keratin treatment, perm or all-over bleach
+- Hair that has been treated with a chemical hair straightener, relaxer, keratin treatment, perm, all-over bleach, or henna

 - Those looking to touch up all-over bleached hair (double process)